Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    However, these are general purpose formats,
    targetting several different application areas.
    To do so they provide many different profiles and options.
-   Detailed operability is often achieved through
+   Detailed inter-operability is often achieved through
    other application standards such as those for
    the broadcast or storage.
-For interoperable live media ingest, this document provides guidance on how to use [[!ISOBMFF]].
+For inter-operable live media ingest, this document provides guidance on how to use [[!ISOBMFF]].
    In addition, the codec  and profile used, e.g. [[!MPEGHEVC]] are important
-   interoperability points that itself also
+   inter-operability points that itself also
-   has different profiles and different configurations.
+   have different profiles and different configurations.
 This specification provides some guidance on how encoded media should be represented and transmitted.

    A third level of interoperability, lies in the way metadata is
-   inserted in streams.
-Live
+   inserted in streams. live
    content often needs such metadata to signal
    opportunities for ad insertion,
    or other metadata like timed graphics.
 Examples